 - No smoking or use of tobacco in any building or vehicle used for company business;

-- No smoking or use of tobacco within 50 feet of doorways, open windows or air intake vents; and,
+- No smoking or use of tobacco within a minimum distance (usually 25 feet or more) from doorways, windows or air intake vents; and,

 - Provide and regularly update information on cessation resources for employees.